words Al Woods

 9 Ways to Cultivate a Sense of Hygge In Your Home

 1. Light a candle.
 Shine a little light in the darkness, make any meal more special, and cultivate a cozy atmosphere just by lighting a candle or two.
-Scented candles are lovely, but forego them if you’re setting a table for dinner, as their fragrance will clash with the scent of your food.
+Scented candles or wax melts UK are lovely, but forego them if you’re setting a table for dinner, as their fragrance will clash with the scent of your food.

 2. Pour a cup of tea.
 Take the time to brew tea leaves in a beautiful pot and serve in matching cups.
 Savor the taste of your tea, and while you’re at it, why not set out a few cookies, pastries, or even cucumber sandwiches to nosh on?